tokio-rs/axum/axum/src/docs/response.md

     (
         // set status code
         StatusCode::NOT_FOUND,
-        // headers ith an array
+        // headers with an array
         [("x-custom", "custom")],
         // some extensions
         Extension(Foo("foo")),